 Ironic Stage Name: Hector Bowen is the exact opposite of his stage name's namesake, Prospero the Magician.
 Whereas Prospero was was a loving father who willingly gave up his magic at the end of his story, Hector is both physically and emotionally abusive to Celia and is consumed by his magic.

 Magitek: Most of the tents in the circus consist of magic charms overlaying simplistic clockwork toys.

-The trope is invoked by Mr. Barris, the engineer, working in collaboration with the Circus's two magicians to create works that should be physically impossible, but by the very flambuoyant nature of the Circus such architechtural extravagance is accepted by the general public and it goes unnoticed.
+The trope is invoked by Mr. Barris, the engineer, working in collaboration with the Circus's two magicians to create works that should be physically impossible, but by the very flamboyant nature of the Circus such architectural extravagance is accepted by the general public and it goes unnoticed.